-PictureFlow uses both the album art (see section C (page 140)) and database (see section 4.2 (page 23)) features of Rockbox.
+PictureFlow uses both the album art (see section B (page 151)) and database (see section 4.2 (page 25)) features of Rockbox.
 It is therefore important that these are working correctly before attempting to use PictureFlow.
 In addition, there are some other points of which to be aware:

-- PictureFlow will accept album art larger than the dimensions of the screen, but the larger the dimensions, the longer they will take to scale. - The main playback buffer is used which means that unless the size of the playing tracks is small you will have to stop playback to use PictureFlow.
+• PictureFlow will accept album art larger than the dimensions of the screen, but the larger the dimensions, the longer they will take to scale.